Best current cameras: which one should you choose?

 Nikon Z9

-Some of you may wonder why certain cameras are not included in this selection, such as the Panasonic G9 II, Canon EOS RP, Nikon Zfc, Sony A7C II or other popular models.
-This does not mean that these cameras are bad.
-In many cases, they are even very good.
-But when I take into account their price, performance, ergonomics, size, video features and lens ecosystem, they do not always seem to fit as well as the models selected above.
+Some of you may wonder why certain cameras are not included in this selection, such as the Panasonic G9 II, Canon EOS RP, Nikon Zfc, Sony A7C II, or other popular models.
+This does not mean these cameras are bad.
+In many cases, they are very good.
+But when I take into account their price, performance, ergonomics, size, video features, and lens ecosystem, they do not always seem to fit as well as the models selected above.

 For example, some cameras are excellent but too specialized, too expensive for what they offer, or less balanced than their direct competitors.
 Others suffer from a lens ecosystem that is still a little limited, or from compromises that may become frustrating depending on your use.
 In short, I cannot include every good camera on the market, and I had to make choices to keep this guide readable and useful.

-I hope this updated guide has helped you better understand which camera to choose depending on your budget, your needs and the type of photography you want to practise.
+I hope this updated guide has helped you better understand which camera to choose depending on your budget, your needs, and the type of photography you want to practice.